f

 Description

-This photographic triptych explores the notion of digital ownership by examining the obscured and often inaccessible locations of data centers that store our personal information.
-Through these works, Fragmentin investigates our relationship with the tech giants that shape our daily lives.
+Latitudes Of Ownership explores the notion of digital ownership by examining the obscured and often inaccessible locations of data centers that store our personal information.

-Using an automated process applied to a satellite imaging tool, the artists extracted high-definition fragments of topographic textures, which they repurpose as a means of reclaiming them.
+Using an automated process applied to a satellite imaging tool, the artists extracted high-definition fragments of topographic textures (from the immediate surroundings of the Data Center), which they repurpose as a means of reclaiming them.

 This gesture—both critical and ironic—challenges the very concept of ownership, echoing the massive appropriation of our data by those same structures.
 Once flattened, these fragments of buildings take on the appearance of a digital tapestry, where the pixels seem rigorously arranged and optimized by machines, yet each composition carries an element of randomness.